 Now, this was the first time I was working on such kind of assignment.
 I did a lot of research.
 I analyzed the financials of various other software companies and tried to compute CAC using multiple ratios and projections.

 The founders were quite satisfied with the CAC computation and workings.
-I was asked to interview with their funding partners – Sequoia!
+I was then asked to interview with their funding partners - Sequoia!

 Luckily, I cracked the interview with Sequoia Capital and was offered the role of a finance controller.